SalmanTheSeeker/SalmanTheSeeker/README.md

 # Hi there!
 Welcome !👋
-I'm Muhammad Hashim, a software developer with over 2 years of experience in web applications. but 6 years of experience in IT.
-I'm truly passionate about writing neat, efficient code that gives users a great experience.
-I'm always in search of new challenges, challenges are my strength.
+I am Salman Ahmad, a seasoned software developer with more than 2 years of dedicated experience in crafting robust web applications, complemented by an extensive background spanning 6 years in the realm of Information Technology (IT).
+My commitment lies in the creation of clean and efficient code, aimed at providing users with exceptional experiences.
+Driven by an unwavering passion for my craft, I actively seek out new challenges, as they serve as catalysts for personal and professional growth, harnessing them as sources of strength to propel me forward.

 ## Skills 🚀
 <h4>👨‍💻 Programming and Markup Languages</h4>